daltonmenezes/daltonmenezes.github.io/00-projects.md

 ---

 ### [Yout Player](https://youtplayer.github.io)
-Yout Player is the new way to watch playlists from Youtube on Desktop.
-Available for Linux and Windows.
+Yout Player is the new way to watch playlists from YouTube on Desktop.
+No YouTube ads, simple to use, floating window.
+Available for free for Linux, Mac and Windows.

 ### [eventScheduler](https://github.com/daltonmenezes/eventScheduler)
 Simple event scheduler application for PHP projects.